tarbell-project/tarbell/tarbell/docs/index.rst

 Tarbell makes use of familiar, flexible tools to take the magic (and frustration) out of publishing to the web.
 Google spreadsheets handle content management, so changes to your stories are easy to make without touching a line of code.
-Step-by-step prompts help you set up and configure your project, so that publishing it is a breeze.
+Step-by-step prompts help you set up and configure your project, so that publishing is a breeze.

 New here?
 Read the `Tarbell tutorial <tutorial.html>`_ or `install and configure Tarbell <install.rst>`_ to get started.